-The Alzheimer’s Resource Coordination Center (ARCC), located within the Lieutenant Governor’s Office on Aging, was established by state legislation in 1994.
+The Alzheimer’s Resource Coordination Center (ARCC), located within the South Carolina Department on Aging, was established by state legislation in 1994.
 The Center’s goal is to serve as a statewide focal point for coordination, service development, information, and education to assist persons with Alzheimer’s disease and related disorders (ADRD) and their families.

-The Lieutenant Governor's Office on Aging, Alzheimer's Resource Coordination Center, is pleased to announce a solicitation for Alzheimer's services program grants for the grant year beginning July 1, 2018.
+The South Carolina Department on Aging, Alzheimer's Resource Coordination Center, is pleased to announce a solicitation for Alzheimer's services program grants for the grant year beginning July 1, 2018.
 Please click the links below for additional information.
 Any questions should be directed to Elizabeth Ford, Program Manager, until March 10.

 About the Issue